dotnet/reactive/Ix.NET/Documentation/adr/0002-System-Linq-Async-In-Net10.md

 The situation is very similar for code written to use `System.Linq.Async` v6 that does _not_ upgrade to .NET 10 (e.g. either it stays on .NET 8 or 9, or it targets .NET Framework or .NET Standard) but which newly acquires a dependency on `System.Linq.AsyncEnumerable` either because the developer adds it, or because they update to a new version of some component which adds it as a new transitive dependency.

 Code written to use `System.Linq.Async` v6 that changes nothing at all but, which is rebuilt after `System.Linq.Async` v7 is released, will see a warning that the package is now deprecated.
-They can fix this warning by removing the package and adding a reference to `System.Linq.AsyncEnumerable` or `System.Interactive.Async` or both as required.
+Developers can fix this warning by removing the package and adding a reference to `System.Linq.AsyncEnumerable` or `System.Interactive.Async` or both as required.